roopeshkom/RUCourseMaps/readme.md

 **TODO:**

-  2. correct json parsing algo for all SOE departments, where it is not detecting prereqs -> To do this we need to integrate the Spring and Fall Semester JSON together to detect all posssible prereqs
+  1. Correct json parsing algo for all SOE departments, where it is not detecting prereqs -> To do this we need to integrate the Spring and Fall Semester JSON together to detect all posssible prereqs
-  3. add clicking functionality such that it will highlight the nodes and previous nodes
+  2. Add clicking functionality such that it will highlight the nodes and previous nodes
-  4. add hover-over node -> textbox (~~course name~~ and desciption)
+  3. Add hover-over node function -> generates textbox (~~course name~~ and desciption(in the near future feature will be added))
-  5. <del>Either add the course's department code into one of the strings, or create a new string that incorporates this: (Ex.
+  4. <del>Either add the course's department code into one of the strings, or create a new string that incorporates this: (Ex.
 198:111, 198:112, ....).
 I need the department # so I can properly add href links / other fun stuff based on the specific department selected by the user.</del>